 Looking after someone may be a large part of your life, but it is inevitable that your caring role will change over time.

-This may be because the person you cared for has recovered and no longer needs care, or because they can no longer be cared for at home, or because they have died.
+This may be because the person you cared for has recovered and no longer needs care, or because they choose another living situation, or because they can no longer be cared for at home, or because they have died.

 Whatever your situation, it is important to realise that you are not alone.
 It will be difficult, but you can find help and support.